PeterCamilleri/fibonacci_rng/README.md

 In addition, keyword arguments are emulated (as of Version 0.4.0) so these additional options also are available:

+* depth: value
+* seed: value

+The following are examples of constructors with keyword arguments.

 ```ruby
 #Method #5
 @my_rng = FibonacciRng.new(seed: seed)                # Specified seed, depth = 8